 This should be done in the form of a short lesson, or tutorial, which will establish your credibility in front of your audience.
 As far as possible, you must try and make your Webinar interactive.
 This way, your audience doesn’t get the feeling that they are watching a commercial on television.
 They should be able to clear out all their doubts, and you must be convincing enough in your replies to gain their trust and confidence.

 Most people who decide to run their own Webinars are under the impression that it is an extremely easy and enjoyable experience.
-In reality, hosting a Webinar is almost as difficult as standing up on a real platform and talking to hundreds of people in front of you.
+In reality, hosting a best Webinar is almost as difficult as standing up on a real platform and talking to hundreds of people in front of you.

 No matter how confident you are of yourself, you have to practice and run test Webinars.
 Hosting a Webinar successfully requires practice and patience, both which you have to do yourself without any external help.
 The more Webinars you host, the more familiar you will be with the technologies, the tricks by which you can captivate your audience, what to do and what not to do.

-Host Webinars for yourself, or for a few chosen audiences, and see how you appear on camera.
+Host a Webinar for yourself, or for a few chosen audiences, and see how you appear on camera.
 Try and eliminate the “ Umm” and “ Uh” and “Err”s from your speech as much as possible as it sounds extremely unprofessional and gives an impression that you are unsure of what you are saying.

 Have someone log into your Webinar, and give an honest feedback on how you performed.
 Make sure your voice is audible, but you are not being too loud or too soft.
 Your tone must sound friendly.
 Many people, in order to deliver a memorized speech perfectly, end up sounding like robots.
 You don’t have to memorize your speech.
 Just practice it enough to be able to say it confidently and in a proper flow.